 PRESIDENT CRISTINA FERNANDEZ

-Center-left Fernandez has deepened the policies started in 2003 by her husband and predecessor as president, Nestor Kirchner, whose death a year ago played a key role in reversing her political fortunes.
+Center-left Fernandez has deepened the policies began in 2003 by her late husband and predecessor as president, Nestor Kirchner, whose sudden death a year ago played a key role in reversing her political fortunes.
 She has built on an outpouring of public sympathy following his death and her approval ratings stand at about 60 percent, compared with lows of about 20 percent in the middle of her four-year term.

-A buoyant economy, falling unemployment and a more conciliatory tone also have helped her recover from a messy conflict with farmers in 2008 and a brief slowdown at the height of the global financial crisis.
-Sizzling economic growth running at about 9 percent has made it difficult for the opposition to challenge her, although analysts say a second term could prove stormy as a deteriorating global outlook raises questions about the sustainability of loose fiscal and monetary policies.
+A buoyant economy, falling unemployment and a more conciliatory tone have also helped her recover from a messy conflict with farmers in 2008 and a brief slowdown at the height of the global financial crisis.
+Sizzling economic GROWTH running at about 9 percent has made it difficult for the opposition to challenge her, although analysts say a second term could prove stormy as a deteriorating global outlook raises questions about the sustainability of loose fiscal and monetary policies.
 It could force her to rein in the rapid state spending growth and wage hikes that have stoked consumer activity -- seen as a pillar of her popularity.

 She vows to put the state at the heart of the economy, pledging to deepen unorthodox policies such as trade restrictions, currency intervention and price controls that rile pro-market business leaders and farmers in the leading global grains exporter.
 However, she has made few concrete policy proposals.
 A member of the historically pragmatic Peronist party, Fernandez is not expected to alter policy unless circumstances force her to change tack.

 Tight finances might prompt her to do more to improve the country's reputation on Wall Street, paving the way for a return to credit markets for the first time since the country's $100 billion debt default in 2002.
-Financial markets have factored in a Fernandez victory but they will be watching for any progress to repay some $9 billion to the Paris Club of creditor nations or to restore credibility to official inflation data that is way below private estimates.
+Financial markets have factored in a Fernandez victory, but they will be watching for any progress to repay some $9 billion to the Paris Club of creditor nations or to restore credibility to official inflation data that is way below private estimates.

 Capital flight accelerated in the run-up to the election due to expectations of a steeper depreciation of the peso currency to maintain competitiveness.
 State subsidies on energy and public transport may be trimmed in the next few years as a way to cut public spending.